-GLOBAL STANDARDS POLICY
+NEUBERGER BERMAN GLOBAL STANDARDS POLICY

-The Manager and/or the Sub-Investment Manager will act in accordance with the global standards policy in determining what investments to make across all Article 8 Portfolios and Article 9 Portfolios (the "Global Standards Policy").
-Under the Global Standards Policy, the Company will comply with the UNGC, the OECD Guidelines for Multinational Enterprises, the United Nations Guiding Principles on Business and Human Rights and International Labour Standards Conventions (the "Principles and Guidelines") in respect of all Article 8 Portfolios and Article 9 Portfolios.
-In accordance with the Global Standards Policy, the Manager and/or the Sub-Investment Manager are committed to prohibiting Article 8 Portfolios and Article 9 Portfolios from (i) initiating new investment positions; and (ii) retaining existing investment positions, in securities issued by issuers whose activities breach any of the Principles and Guidelines.
-A copy of the Global Standards Policy is available at https://www.nb.com/en/gb/esg/reporting-and-policies.
+The Manager and/or the Sub-Investment Manager will act in accordance with the Neuberger Berman Global Standards Policy in determining what investments to make across all Article 8 Portfolios and Article 9 Portfolios.
+The Neuberger Berman Global Standards Policy seeks to identify companies that comply with the UNGC Principles, the OECD Guidelines, UNGPs and the ILO Standards (collectively the "Principles and Guidelines") in respect of all Article 8 Portfolios and Article 9 Portfolios.
+In accordance with the Neuberger Berman Global Standards Policy, the Manager and/or the Sub-Investment Manager are committed to prohibiting Article 8 Portfolios and Article 9 Portfolios from (i)

+initiating new investment positions; and (ii) retaining existing investment positions, in securities issued by corporate issuers whose activities have been identified as breaching any of the Principles and Guidelines.
+A copy of the Neuberger Berman Global Standards Policy is available at www.nb.com/Neuberger Berman Global Standards Policy EMEA